 Myth #2: The Gender Pay Gap exists because there are more men than women in senior positions.

-This is a standard response we’re seeing in some organisation’s Gender Pay Gap reports, but it merely describes the symptom we’re seeing; it’s not the root cause.
-It’s no surprise (especially not to women) that there are still more CEOs called John than female CEOs or that 75% of FTSE 100 directors are male, and that we’re still a long way from true gender equality in the workplace.
+This is a standard response we’re seeing in some organisation’s gender pay gap reports, but it merely describes the symptom we’re seeing; it’s not the root cause.
+It’s no surprise (especially not to women) that there are still more CEOs called David and Steve than female CEOs1 or that 71% of FTSE 100 directors are male2, and that we’re still a long way from true gender equality in the workplace.
+We view the causes of the gender pay gap as horizontal segregation, vertical segregation and gender discrimination.

 Myth #3: Reporting the Gender Pay Gap won’t change anything.